 If you’ve been following me for a while, you might know that I don’t love fall and winter – spring is by far my favorite season.
 And what I love about spring is plants coming out of the ground after a long winter, and all the colorful flowers that come with the warmer weather.
 I wanted to extend the flowering season of my front flower bed that I planted this summer by adding some early spring blooming fall bulbs.
-Here are some of my tips for choosing bulbs, and planting them to get continuous color throughout the spring.
+Here are some of my tips for choosing bulbs, and to plant fall bulbs to get continuous color throughout the spring.

 *This post is sponsored by Veseys Seeds.
 I received bulbs in exchange for writing this post.
 All opinions are my own – I’ve never met a bulb I didn’t love*